microsoft/WhatTheHack/xxx-IntroToAzureRedHatOpenshift/Coach/README.md

 - `./Student`
   - Student's Challenge Guide
 - `./Student/Resources`

+## Github repo sample code
   - Resource files, sample code, scripts, etc meant to be provided to students.
-(Must be packaged up by the coach and provided to students at start of event)
+(The coach must package up the frontend and backend applications and deploy them to two public GitHub repositories for their specified hack)